napari/napari/docs/plugins/for_plugin_developers.rst

 see your work.

-The `napari hub <https://www.napari-hub.org/>`_ automatically displays information about all napari plugins, to help end users discover plugins that fit their needs.
+The `napari hub <https://www.napari-hub.org/>`_ automatically displays information about PyPI packages annotated with the `Framework :: napari` `Trove classifier <https://pypi.org/classifiers/>`_, to help end users discover plugins that fit their needs.
 To ensure you are providing the relevant metadata and description for your plugin, see the following documentation in the